Eagl-e-ye/NeuralNomads/README.md

 - `ask_actor_decision()` → asks the expert persona to explain reasoning.

 ### 📊 Metrics & Logging
-- `update_ops_metrics()` → logs time/messages per expert.
-- `generate_patient_summary()` → builds short patient data summaries.
-- JSON outputs:
+The simulation produces **multiple structured outputs** (all attached in this repository):

+- `CHATS_OUTPUT_.txt` → **Human-readable transcript of all chats**.
-  - `chats.json` → full conversation logs
+- `chats.json` → Full structured conversation logs with metadata.
-  - `decisions.json` → extracted expert decisions
+- `decisions.json` → Extracted expert decisions and their rationale.
-  - `patient_snapshots.json` → daily patient health states
+- `patient_snapshots.json` → Daily patient health states (vitals, labs, adherence).
-  - `conversation_duration.json` → conversation time per event
+- `conversation_duration.json` → Time and length of conversations per event.
-  - `final_patient_data.json` → final patient state after 8 months
+- `final_patient_data.json` → Final patient state after 8 months.

-### ▶️ Simulation Runner
-- `run_simulation()` → main loop:
-  - Runs daily updates for 8 months.
-  - Handles event-driven conversations.
-  - Stores outputs into JSON files.
+👉 These files clearly demonstrate how the simulation ran end-to-end and are essential to understanding the project.

 ---